zachlp2016/little_shop/extensions.md

 ## Merchant To-Do List (counts as 1 extension point)

 Merchants who visit their dashboard should see a list of "to-do" tasks such as:
-- fixing items which are using a palceholder image
+- fixing items which are using a placeholder image
   - each of these items will appear on the dashboard page with a link going directly to that item's edit page where they can set a new image URL
 - a count of how many orders are unfulfilled and the revenue impact ("You have 5 unfulfilled orders worth $752.86")